 The Leghorn chicken has earned a worldwide reputation for deliciousness!.
-Originally they were called Italians, but as time went on they became Leghorns.
+Originally they were called Italians, but as time goes on they became Leghorns.

 The chickens typically lay their eggs within a couple of hours of waking up, or just after sunrise.
 Unless it is mid-summer and has been light a few hours, there are never any eggs in the nest when I let mine out at around 7 in the morning.

 The average number of eggs they lay per year is between 280-320, depending on the breed.
 Each egg weighs at least 55 grams and is white.
 An adult hen starts laying eggs after eighteen weeks of life.
 Many years can pass before she stops laying eggs. there are Some Colorful species that lay colorful eggs that different kind of chickens lay. you can read the secret of colorful eggs.

 You can Read more about Chickens And Their Nature;

 - Cool kinds Of Chicken Combs